Acro-polis/constitution/Leaving-Polis-Voluntarily.md

 2. In that meeting the leaving member and their team discuss and formulate a plan to transfer information and tasks, and a Facilitator for the plan is chosen.

-3. The leaving member inform the rest of Polis via Slack using the #_general channel
+3. The leaving member informs the rest of Polis via Slack using the #_general channel

 4. The facilitating member of the team will conduct a Retrospective with the leaving member, focused on the [team and] organization.